Want to learn how to set up recurring payments in Stripe? Stay tuned!

 - Tap on ‘Subscriptions’ on the left

 - Select the email invoice option

-- Add memo and check out additional options like adding a footer as explained earlier.
+- Add a memo and check out additional options like adding a footer, as explained earlier.

 - Hit ‘Start subscription’ (top-right corner)